 Blair earned a BA in mass communication with a minor in religious studies from the University of Utah in 2010.
 He received an MA in religious studies from Georgetown University in 2013.
-His thesis was titled “Intellectual Disability in Mormon Thought and History, 1830–1900,” received the Best Thesis award from the Mormon Historical Association in 2014.
+His thesis, “Intellectual Disability in Mormon Thought and History, 1830–1900,” received the Best Thesis award from the Mormon Historical Association in 2014.

-His articles and book reviews have appeared in various publications including Journal of Mormon History, Dialogue: A Journal of Mormon Thought, Sunstone, and The FARMS Review.
+His articles and book reviews have appeared in various publications including Journal of Mormon History, Nova Religio, Dialogue: A Journal of Mormon Thought, Sunstone, The FARMS Review, and the Mormon Studies Review.
 In addition to managing the Maxwell Institute’s blog, he also writes for bycommonconsent.com.

-He currently lives in Salt Lake City, Utah, with his wife, Kristen, and their daughter, Ksenia.
+He currently lives in Salt Lake City, Utah, with his spouse, Kristen, and their daughter, Ksenia.